0x221b/NMap-Differ/README.md

 This script has been adapted from the bash nmap differ in 'The Hacker Playbook 3' by Peter Kim, with some of the suggested extra functions.

-Replace then * in the slack URL with the details of your slack channel.
+Replace the * in the slack URL with the details of your slack channel.
 ***Only use NMAP and this script on systems you have explicit permission to port scan***